spywhere/vscode-guides/README.md

 Set to `1` or more to render at maximum of specified number of lines.

 - `guides.overrideDefault`:
-Set to "true" to suppress any suggestion towards default Visual Studio Code behaviours.
+Set to `true` to suppress any suggestion towards default Visual Studio Code behaviours.

 ### FAQs